 4. Termination: The Agreement may be terminated by the District immediately upon the Contractor's breach of the Contractor's obligations set forth in paragraph 1 of this Rider.
-Upon termination of the Agreement, the Contractor is not entitled to any further payments hereunder.
+Upon termination of the Agreement, the Contractor is not entitled to any further payments hereunder except for payments due for services rendered prior to termination.